ammarozkan/TBWG/README.md

 ### tbwgcon1's library to use

-Here is the developed functions that can be usen for TBWGCON1
+Here is the planned functions that can be usen for TBWGCON1

 ```C
 // Sets the header for other functions to use.